pwa-builder/PWABuilder/docs/home/native-features.md

 ]
 ```

-These shortcut objects just have a `name`, a `url` to navigate to, and a brief `description` of the shorcut.
+These shortcut objects just have a `name`, a `url` to navigate to, and a brief `description` of the shortcut.

 There are a few extra fields you can add to spruce up your shortcut.
 Another example: